Abhii3000/Y123/README.md

 # Y123
-dataset to train ML based model
+dataset to train ML based model\n
 This repository contains the datasets which were used to train the model Initial dataset was taken from https://github.com/khamidieh/predict_tc/blob/master/README.md from where Y123 based superconductors were extracted and saved in file Y123
 Then features were developed